 As a small business ourselves, we have felt the impact of lockdown on our brand plans and ways of working, and we know we are not alone in this.

-So to help you focus on your planning and marketing strategy for the rest of 2020 (and beyond), here are our top five ways to approach brand housekeeping, giving you the chance to check-in and make sure everything is up to date and relevant, as we emerge from lockdown.
+So to help you focus on your planning and marketing strategy for 2021 (and beyond), here are our top five ways to approach brand housekeeping, giving you the chance to check-in and make sure everything is up to date and relevant, as we emerge from lockdown.

 We hope these free resources below help you make sense of this new normal, but do get in touch if you would like to chat any of this through in person.